 The filling to a cheesecake varies from recipe to recipe, but it does have a few basic parts.

 - Sour Cream.
 Why add sour cream to cheesecake?
 The sour cream adds moisture and softens the cream cheese.
 It also adds a little tang to the cheesecake.
-Yum!!
+Our favorite cheesecake recipe is loaded with sour cream for extra creaminess.

 - Brown Sugar.
-Again, I choose Domino® Light Brown Sugar for a nutty, subtle molasses flavor that pairs perfectly with the gingersnap crust and pumpkin.
+Brown sugar gives a nutty, subtle molasses flavor that pairs perfectly with the gingersnap crust and pumpkin.

 - Flavoring.
 Add pure vanilla extract for a warm taste.

 Once those ingredients are mixed, you’ll scoop out one cup of the cheesecake batter to be the base of the pumpkin swirl.
-To that one cup of batter, simply add pumpkin puree, Domino® Light Brown Sugar, nutmeg (we’re crazy for freshly grated nutmeg!) and cinnamon.
+To that one cup of batter, simply add pumpkin puree (solid pack pumpkin), brown sugar, nutmeg (we’re crazy for freshly grated nutmeg!) and cinnamon.

-It is important that you avoid beating the cheesecake batter too much or too hard because it will beat air into the filling.
-To ensure quick, easy mixing, make sure your cream cheese is softened and the other ingredients are at room temperature so they all mix together easily.
+- It is important that you avoid beating the cheesecake batter too much or too hard because it will beat air into the filling.
+To ensure quick, easy mixing, make sure your cream cheese is softened to room temperature and the other ingredients are at room temperature so they all cream together easily.
 Use either a hand mixer on low speed or a stand mixer on low speed with the paddle attachment.
 Mix only until the ingredients are combined.

-Cheesecake can seem a little tricky to bake.
-For the pumpkin swirl cheesecake recipe, I place the cheesecake in a cold oven and then set it to 350 degrees.
-It will take about 55 minutes for the cheesecake to bake.
-You want the outside edge of the cheesecake to be slightly raised and “puffy” and the inside of the cheesecake to be slightly “jiggly”, like soft-set gelatin.
+- Cheesecake can seem a little tricky to bake.
+For the pumpkin swirl cheesecake recipe, place the cheesecake in a cold oven and then set it to 350 degrees.
+It will take about 60 minutes for the cheesecake to bake.
+You want the outside edge of the cheesecake to be slightly raised and “puffy” and the inside 3″ of the cheesecake to be slightly “jiggly”, like soft-set gelatin.

 I honestly don’t worry about cracks too much.
-Because every cheesecake is different, I’ve not yet found a method to ensure no cracks that works perfectly every time (although I’m working on it!).
 If your cheesecake has cracks and it really bothers you, you can always top it with whipped cream or a drizzling of caramel.

 Pumpkin Swirl Cheesecake